Engineered Reliability: Automotive Conformal Coatings for ECUs

 Quite possibly the most critical systems in modern-day vehicles, electronic control units (ECUs), are responsible for overseeing, regulating, and altering the operation of a car’s electronic system.
 ECUs control many different aspects of the vehicle, including power steering, anti-lock braking, fuel injection, and interior cabin comfort through air conditioning or music from a favorite radio station.
 Most modern cars contain up to 80 ECUs, and the number of these systems will continue to multiply with technological improvement and the introduction of new features.
 Each of these ECUs must integrate into the vehicle infrastructure.

 Given that ECUs facilitate features that directly impact vehicle operation and overall user safety, reliable operation is crucial to maintain peak performance standards.
 One example is the engine control module (ECM), which regulates a series of actuators in a vehicle’s engine to ensure optimal performance.
-These units can control variables including air-fuel ratio, idle speed, and ignition timing, affecting engine operation and management.
+These units can control variables, including air-fuel ratio, idle speed, and ignition timing, affecting engine operation and management.
 If an ECM fails for whatever reason, the vehicle typically will not start.
 Consequently, these units are expected to perform for the vehicle’s lifetime – the EPA mandates that vehicle manufacturers warrant engine control modules for eight years / 80,000 miles.
-Additionally, replacing these units is costly and can exceed over $1,500 in just parts alone.
+Additionally, replacing these units is costly and can exceed over $1,500 in parts alone.
 Often ECUs are placed throughout the vehicle and can be exposed to various stringent operating conditions, including environments with corrosion, moisture, vibration, and heat.
-The engine control module is located in the vehicle engine bay and is exposed to each of these harsh environmental conditions.
+The engine control module is located in the vehicle engine bay and is exposed to these harsh environmental conditions.
 Regardless of the type, protection of ECUs is imperative to ensure that these devices can reliably perform throughout the vehicle lifecycle, despite regular exposure to undesirable settings.
 The most common threat to ECU reliability is highly corrosive environments produced by exposure to humidity or moisture.

 Regardless of the type, protection of ECUs is imperative to ensure that these devices can reliably perform throughout the vehicle lifecycle, despite regular exposure to undesirable settings.